 9. This series is about _________.

-11. I don’t know about you, but I feel like I have accomplished the majority of what I have set out to achieve in this SEO industry since I first began.
+11. I don’t know about you, but I feel I have accomplished most of what I have set out to achieve in this SEO industry since I first began.

 12. Mike’s entry is one of the most popular ever on this blog, and as such, it was treated to complete 3-hour treatment in person by my lovely wife, Charlotte.